elastic/rally/docs/adding_tracks.rst

 Definition
 ----------

-A track is the specification of one ore more benchmarking scenarios with a specific document corpus.
+A track is the specification of one or more benchmarking scenarios with a specific document corpus.

 .. note::
     Please see the :doc:`track reference </track>` for more information on the structure of a track.